Find Affordable College Courses

 $13,188 Average Tuition & Fees

 With a ranking of #15, Ferris State University did quite well on this year’s best value schools for journalism students.
-Located in the distant town of Big Rapids, Ferris is a public college with a large student population.
+Located in the town of Big Rapids, Ferris is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at Ferris are $13,188 per year.

-Read full report on Journalism at Ferris State University
+Full Journalism at Ferris State University Report

 University of Wisconsin - River Falls came in at #16 in this year’s edition of the Best Value Journalism Schools ranking.
-UW - River Falls is a medium-sized public school located in the distant town of River Falls.
+UW - River Falls is a moderately-sized public school located in the distant town of River Falls.

 UW - River Falls excels when it comes to quality.
 It’s ranked in the top 10% of all schools on our Best Journalism Schools list.